IVIosi/multi-input-component/readme.md

 - `npm install` to install required packages.
 - `npm run dev` to run project on dev-server at localhost:8080.
-- `npm run build` to build project.
+- `npm run build` to build project in dist folder.